case examples to help you understand how we can help

 · refers Jackie to Cetas for intervention.

-Jackie contacts Cetas and sends through his MHCP provided by his GP.
 Jackie has six sessions with a clinical psychologist to address depression and anxiety symptoms.
-The Cetas psychologist sends an update report to the GP and requests four more sessions to continue the therapy work.
-Jackie exhausted the medicare rebated 10 sessions the 2023 calendar year however wants to continue therapy sessions.
-Jackie self funds on going treatment and claims the fees with his health insurer.
-Access to medicare rebated sessions is renewed in 2024 so he sees his GP again to regain medicare rebated sessions.
+The psychologist sends an update report to the GP and requests four more sessions to continue the therapy work.
+Jackie has used 10 Medicare-rebated sessions by August 2025 and wants to continue therapy sessions.
+Jackie self funds on-going treatment and claims the fees with his health insurer.
+On January 1 2026, he sees his GP again to regain access to Medicare-rebated sessions and now can access up to 10 medicare rebatable sessions.

 Case Example Disclaimer